FilipOsowski/Battle-For-Charity/README.md

-# Fight-For-Charity
+# Battle-For-Charity
-This repository contains code for Conant's Fight For Charity Site
+This repository contains code for Conant's Battle For Charity Site